 Connection vs Convincing: The Key to Deeper Relationships

-Ever noticed how some people seem to dominate every conversation?
+Ever noticed how some people dominate every conversation?
 They're always ready with another story, another accomplishment, another opinion.
-And while they're talking, you can almost see the wheels turning in their head as they plan their next statement rather than actually listening to you.
-Sound familiar?
+While they're talking, you can see the wheels turning as they plan their next statement rather than actually listening to you.

-Here's the truth: many of us fall into the trap of trying to convince rather than connect.
-We're so focused on impressing others, proving our worth, or being "right" that we miss the entire point of human interaction.
+Many of us fall into the trap of trying to convince rather than connect.
+We focus so much on impressing others, proving our worth, or being "right" that we miss the entire point of human interaction.

 The Convincer vs. The Connector

-When you're in "convince mode," you're essentially performing.
+When you're in "convince mode," you're performing.
 Every conversation becomes a stage where you need to shine.
-You might recognize these behaviors in yourself or others:
+You might recognize these behaviors:

 • Dominating conversations with personal stories